mitmath/1806/summaries.md

 ## Optional Julia Tutorial (Monday Sep 11, 5pm, 32-155)

-On Friday at 5pm, there will be an optional tutorial session in 32-155 for the [Julia](http://julialang.org/) computer software that we will be using in 18.06 this semester for homework and lecture demonstrations.
+On **Monday** at 5pm, there will be an optional tutorial session in 32-155 for the [Julia](http://julialang.org/) computer software that we will be using in 18.06 this semester for homework and lecture demonstrations.
 Julia is a programming language, but no "real" programming will be required in 18.06: we